 Food program manager (FPM): An individual who manages a school, district, or center's food or food service program.
-For the 10 Cents program, FPMs fill out evaluation surveys and submit invoices on behalf of the entity that was awarded grants (the grantee).
+For the 10 Cents program, FPMs typically respond to evaluation surveys and submit invoices with purchasing information on behalf of the entity that was awarded the grant, known as the grantee.